 Major Sports Teams in Minnesota

-Minnesota is home to five major league teams and other professional sports teams that are very worthy of recognition.
+Minnesota is home to teams in all five of the major North American sports leagues.
 Check them out below.

 All of the teams are located in the Twin Cities metropolitan area that is home to over half of the states population.